espocrm/documentation/docs/administration/sms-sending.md

 ## Setting up

-Download the extension package from the [GitHub repository](https://github.com/espocrm/ext-sms-providers/releases) (under Assets section).
+Download the extension package from the [GitHub repository](https://github.com/espocrm/ext-sms-providers/releases) (under the Assets section).
 Then upload and install the package in Espo at Administration > Extensions.

 After the SMS Providers extension is installed, go to Administration > SMS and select the *SMS Provider* you want to use from the drop-down list.
 Also, in the *SMS From Number* field, enter the number with the country code (e.g. +11111111111) from which you will be sending SMS messages.